 Projects can partner with their Broadband Committee to identify a series of objectives for any mapping effort.
 Objectives can include gathering data on current levels of service and demand, take-rates in underserved areas, and infrastructure that can facilitate expansion.
 Data accumulated as part of the evaluation process can serve as a needs assessment and inform a formal feasibility study conducted as part of any infrastructure development project.
 The evaluation process allows the broadband development project to understand opportunities to increase “demand” and “supply” for internet service through the Broadband Committee.

 Projects also need to understand community demand for broadband to access and administer services, such as education and healthcare, and pursue economic opportunities, including e-commerce and telework.
-Surveys can collect data on demand, in terms of service-level and price point, for internet service, and use-cases for broadband that can inform digital inclusion efforts.
+Surveys can collect data on demand for internet service in terms of service-level and price point and identify use-cases for broadband that can inform digital inclusion efforts.
 This information provides the Broadband Committee with address-level market research on community demand – a tool that can facilitate expansion decisions when shared with partnering private internet service providers.

 Broadband development projects can utilize existing public data to map barriers and opportunities to expanding or improving service in underserved areas.
 State and federal government agencies provide data on broadband service availability and middle mile infrastructure that can be utilized to expand service.
 Fixed Broadband Deployment Data from FCC Form 477 provides information on broadband service availability, including speeds, number of providers, and solution type.